-The consideration received or paid for units issued or re-purchased, respectively, is based on the value of the Fund's NAV per redeemable unit at the date of transaction.
+The consideration received or paid for units issued or redeemed is based on the value of the Fund's NAV per redeemable unit at the date of the transaction.
 The total equity as shown in the statement of financial position represents the Fund's NAV based on Philippine Financial Reporting Standards (PFRS NAV).